vnali/craft-asset-indexes-extra-docs/README.md

 Craft 5 and higher.

 ## Main features:
-- Gnerate elements and items (entries, products and digital products) from assets on running asset indexes utility.
+- Generate elements and items (entries, products and digital products) from assets on running asset indexes utility.
   - please request if you need another items
 - Log asset indexes results.
 - Limit access to volumes on asset indexes utility.